 Geo-targeting, smart bidding, ad scheduling, and targeting audiences by browser and device types — these are just a few of the many options available to create personalized ads.
 And while personalized ads might get you clicks, they don’t guarantee conversions.

-What is a personalized post-click experience?
+What is a personalized post-click landing page?

-How Square segments post-click experiences
+How Square segments post-click landing pages

 The ad headline talks about how the POS system is powerful and free.
 The copy lets the user know further details about the POS system, it’s easy to use, with quick set-up, it works online, etc.